Frequently Asked Questions

 The best place to stay up to date on camp information is on our Facebook page.
 All of our important updates and information are posted there first.

-No. We invite you to drop off and pick up your child at camp at a time that suits you.
-However, on outing days, the buses leave the site at 9:00 a.m. and will return around 3:30 p.m.
-It is important that your children are present before 8:45 a.m.
+No, it is not necessary.
+You may drop off and pick up your child at the time that is most convenient for you.
+However, on field trip days, buses leave the site at 9:00 a.m. and return around 3:30 p.m.
+It is therefore important that your child arrives before 8:45 a.m.
 The bus will leave whether your child has arrived or not.
-If you miss the bus, you will have to keep your children for the day since no member of the team will stay on site.
-You can pick up your child around 4:00 p.m.
+If you miss the bus, you will need to keep your child at home for the day, as no staff member will remain on site.

 Registrations